prsai/ibotg/README.md

   like being rejected/banned due to antibot policies, limit of number of connections, and/or antiflood measures.
-Also the nicks/channels created by the bot can collide with existing ones on IRC and/or can be registered by other users (ibotg doesn't support nick bots like "NickServ"), finally public servers can arise some privacy concerns; for all these reasons I recommend running your own private IRC server.
+Also the nicks/channels created by the bot can collide with existing ones on IRC and/or can be registered by other users (at the moment ibotg doesn't support nick bots like "NickServ"), finally public servers can arise some privacy concerns; for all these reasons I recommend running your own private IRC server.

-* Media text labels (ex. "[photo]") are not supported at all at the moment, see ToDo section.

 * Initial pending messages are causing some problems to ibotg so they are disabled by default instead I recommend you use history command from